karmi/retire/README.markdown

     end
 ```

-Note, that the index will ve created with settings and mappings only when it doesn't yet exist.
+Note, that the index will be created with settings and mappings only when it doesn't exist yet.
 To re-create the index with correct configuration, delete it first: `URL.index.delete` and
 create it afterwards: `URL.create_elasticsearch_index`.